codelearncreate/toolkit/README.md

 Once you have Docker installed, run the following commands to build a Docker image and start a container:

-* Build the image: `docker build -t trivet-monolingual .`
+* Build the image: `docker build -t weavly-toolkit .`
-* Run the container: `docker run --name trivet-monolingual -p 8000:80 trivet-monolingual`
+* Run the container: `docker run --name weavly-toolkit -p 8000:80 weavly-toolkit`

 The website will be available at [http://localhost:8000](http://localhost:8000)